hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

   # Change the set of images used for the logo, as found in the resolved inputs.
   icons = "my-icons-*.png"

+  # Which keys appear in the metadata.properties file in the generated site.
+  export-keys = [ app.version, app.revision ]
 }
 ```